root-project/root/io/doc/TFile/README.md

 The TClonesArray class is a specialization of the TObjArray class for holding an array of objects that are all of the same type.
-The format of a TClonesArray object is given in "tclonesarray.txt".
+The format of a TClonesArray object is given in \ref tclonesarray.

 There are two great advantages in the use of TClonesArray over TObjArray when the objects all will be of the same class:

-  1) Memory for the objects will be allocated only once for the entire array, rather than the per-object allocation for TObjArray.
+   1. Memory for the objects will be allocated only once for the entire array, rather than the per-object allocation for TObjArray.
 This can be done because all the objects are the same size.
-  2) In the case of TObjArray, the stored objects are written sequentially.
+   2. In the case of TObjArray, the stored objects are written sequentially.
 However, in a TClonesArray, by default, each object is split one level deep into its base class(es) and data members, and each of these members is written sequentially for all objects in the array before the next member is written.
 This has two advantages:
-      a) Greater compression can be achieved when similar data is consecutive.
+      1. Greater compression can be achieved when similar data is consecutive.
-      b) The object's data members can easily be split into different TTree branches (TTrees are discussed below).
+      2. The object's data members can easily be split into different TTree branches (TTrees are discussed below).

-2) TTree
+### TTree

 A TTree is a highly specialized container class for efficient storage and retrieval of user data.
 The use of TTrees is discussed in detail in the Trees chapter of the Root Users Guide: